giusepperizzo/geosummly/README.md

 -C –cache                   cache activation.
 Default deactivated.
 ```
 The options *coord*, *input* (only if *coord* is not specified), *output* are mandatory.
 The options *input* and *coord* are mutually exclusive.
 The options *input* and *gnum* are mutually exclusive.
 The options *input* and *rnum* are mutually exclusive.
-The output consist of a file of single venues, a file of grid-shaped aggregated venues, a file of density values of the previous aggregates, a file with intra-feature normalized density values shifted in [0,1].
+The output consists of a file of single venues, a file of grid-shaped aggregated venues, a file of density values of the previous aggregates, a file with intra-feature normalized density values shifted in [0,1].

 #####discovery
 ```sh